What Is the Physical Touch Love Language?

 Further, if this is your Love Language, long distant relationships can be very hard.
 This is one of the only Love Languages that doesn't travel well.
 Words of affirmation can be exchanged via text message.
 Gifts can be sent in the mail.
 Acts of service can include a number of remote activities.
 None of this is true of Physical Touch.

 Finally, Physical Touch is a Love Language that some people abuse.
-They may say that physical touch is how they express their love in order to press other people into physical touch that the other person is uncomfortable with.
+They may say that physical touch is how they express their love but use that expression to press another person into physical touch that they are uncomfortable with.
 It can be difficult to tell the difference but someone whose Love Language is really Physical Touch will probably progress slowly through "bases" and will want to move into things like sex later than sooner precisely because of how much these things mean to these people.

-For more help expressing love in healthy ways and opening yourself up to experience love in romantic relationships, consider visiting https://www.regain.us/ for educational articles and access to couples therapy online.
+For more help expressing love in healthy ways and opening yourself up to experience love in romantic relationships, consider talking to an in-person or online therapist.

-For dive a little deeper into your own attitudes on love, expression, and communication, consider exploring the BetterHelp site for more educational articles like this one including articles on the other Love Languages and more on Love Languages in general.
+To dive a little deeper into your own attitudes on love, expression, and communication, consider exploring the BetterHelp site for more educational articles like this one, including articles on the other Love Languages and more on Love Languages in general.
 In addition to publishing educational articles like this one, BetterHelp has a service that connects individuals with thousands of licensed and professional counselors and therapists over the internet.
 Remote counseling gives unprecedented access and choice when it comes to the availability of counselors and therapists and at a price considerably lower than seeing counselors and therapists in person.
-For more information on how you can benefit from counseling over the Internet, visit https://www.betterhelp.com/online-therapy/.
+Read below for some reviews of BetterHelp counselors from people experiencing similar issues.